go-msvc/ussd2/README.md

     - runs on console/nats/rest
     - only first menu item
 # TODO #
-- Busy preventing item definition at run-time, and add dyn items to session... see Set and Final and later still have to do dyn prompt and menu...
+- Busy preventing item definition at run-time, and add dyn items to sessions... see Set and Final and Menu, still have to do prompt Need to register tyd definitions so they can load from file And need to make func Xxx() take session always so that when load from file, s == nil and it implies static, but when used at runtime, implies dynamic and make it a session function if possible so that cannot be called without... may be session.Set() and session.Menu().With()....Item() and session.Prompt() etc

 - Do input validation and retry prompt
+- Do Set with expressions
+- Text with translation and substitution
 - Custom value types in sessions with validation built in and params e.g. min/max per prompt?
 - Check error handling - what goes to user and what is logged
 - Make service calls on NATS/HTTP/Mongo/SQL/...